RayFromUiS/multiple-regress/README.md

 data types
 6 Model is selected based on a grid search with defferent estimator, 7 temporialy Lasso give the best performance, r2_scroe is 0.91

+# second stage it mainly focused on outlier detection,with other steps maintained